 7 Experimental Design

-Unfortunately, this means that many variables are not controlled for so we cannot establish causation between the explanatory and response variables.
+If an experiment is conducted improperly, or an observational study is held instead, it would mean that many variables are not controlled for so we cannot establish causation between the explanatory and response variables.

 Response variables measure an outcome of a study.